 In early 2019, the economy showed signs it was teetering on a recession.
-While signs of a true recession haven't yet materialize, the economy is nonetheless slowing down.
-Businesses are investing less and hiring has slowed.
+While fears of a recession didn't materialize, the economy is still showing signs of slowing.
+Businesses are investing less, and hiring has slowed.

 "Growth has slowed in 2019 and downside risks remain elevated," wrote Josh Lehner, an economist with the Oregon Office of Economic Analysis, in a summary of the state's most recent economic forecast.
 "However, a recession is not yet seen in the data."

-O'Connor said that business investment is down, possibly because of decreased demand or uneasiness over the international trade wars.
+O'Connor said that business investment is down, possibly because of decreased demand or uneasiness over the trade wars.
 The slowdown isn't surprising, he said.
 He attributed the tight labor market to employers running out of people to hire.
-"I think that's the biggest change over the past years," O'Connor said.
+"I think that's the biggest change over the past years," said O'Connor.
 "But if you have to have some slow growth, it's good to have it at record low unemployment."